 Ex vivo imaging has advanced as an important brain mapping technique due to several reasons.
 The ex vivo imaging model enables the two best parts of the neuroimaging and biology - the ability to make surfaces and basic histologic staining - and combines them.
-Thus, the ex vivo model pulls in the biological components, whether that is cytoarchitectural, myeloarchitectural, chemoarchitectural or even pathoarchitectural (Amunts and Zilles, 2001; Amunts et al., 2005; Augustinack et al., 2005; Augustinack et al., 2011; Morosan et al., 2005), and applies this validation to a surface reconstruction and this surface reconstruction may be applied to in vivo datasets (Augustinack et al., 2015).
+Thus, the ex vivo model pulls in the biological components, whether that is cytoarchitectural, myeloarchitectural, chemoarchitectural or even pathoarchitectural (Amunts and Zilles, 2001; Amunts et al., 2005; Augustinack et al., 2005; Augustinack et al., 2013; Eickhoff et al., 2005; Geyer et al., 2011; Morosan et al., 2005), and applies this validation to a surface reconstruction and this surface reconstruction may be applied to in vivo datasets (Augustinack et al.,